SathwikLokam/Ethical-Sentence-Evaluator/README.md

 ## Setup Instructions

-To run the Ethics Classifier locally, follow these steps:
+To run the Ethical Sentence Evaluator locally, follow these steps:

 1. Clone the repository:
    ```bash